paolinamazza/Multi-Agent-System/README.md

 Another promising direction could be integrating a more robust semantic understanding layer to improve dataset matching, as well as extending support to multilingual queries.

-Lastly, although we experimented with merging agents for simplicity, results suggested that maintaining modularity ensures better performance, a trade-off worth exploring further in dynamic or scalable deployments.